Game-Development-Resources/Autotile-47/README.md

 ![image_2_640x360](https://user-images.githubusercontent.com/6045676/173730998-36ebc0bd-3ef4-423a-a7f4-bf8cb251d103.png)

-In game development, the word "tiling" means selecting tiles in such a way that neighboring tiles visually connect to one another.
+The word "tiling" means selecting tiles in such a way that neighboring tiles visually connect to one another (as in the graphic above).

-Autotiling is the use of code to select the tiles (rather than having to select them by hand).
-There are many ways to achieve this effect, but the most computationally efficient autotiling method (that I know of) is referred to as bitmasking or bitwise-autotiling.
+Autotiling is the use of code to select tiles (rather than having to select them by hand).
+There are many ways to achieve this effect, but the most computationally efficient autotiling method (that I know of) is referred to as bitmasking or bitwise-autotiling (while we'll explain later).

-This autotile script is for tiling orthagonally and diagonally.
-Tiling just orthagonally is simpler, but is not covered in this example.

-This autotile script allows for tiling against more than one type of object.
+*Note: This autotile example is for tiling to both orthagonal and diagonal neighbors.
+In addition, it allows for tiling against more than one type of object, as in the example graphic below:*

 ![image_3_640x360](https://user-images.githubusercontent.com/6045676/173731006-a9b64fb5-4b56-43ab-9542-0d8094289ee4.png)